-- (3) Holds a valid teaching license from Hawai'i or a state that participates in the Interstate Agreement on Qualification of Personnel, chapter 315, Hawaii Revised Statutes; - (4) Provides documentation of five (5) years within the last eight (8) years of satisfactory contracted full-time teaching experience in a P-12 school setting under a current and valid Hawai'i Standard License or an equivalent license issued by another state; - (5) Obtained clearance in the professional fitness check; and - (6) Pays license fees as established by the board.

-(b) A renewable advanced license may also be granted to an applicant for ten (10) years provided that individual has met the following criteria:

-- (1) Has been granted a master's, specialist or doctoral degree or has passed a minimum of thirty hours of graduate coursework from a regionally accredited institution either in an area relevant to the field for which a license is sought or which improves professional practice; - (2) Holds a valid standard teaching license from Hawai'i or from a state that participates in the Interstate Agreement on Qualification of Personnel; - (3) Provides documentation of five (5) years within the last eight (8) years of satisfactory contracted full-time teaching experience in a P-12 school setting under a current and valid Hawai'i Standard License or an equivalent license issued by another state; - (4) Obtained clearance in the professional fitness check; and

-(5) Pays license fees as established by the board.

-(c) A renewable advanced license may also be granted to an applicant for ten (10) years provided that individual has met the following criteria:
+- Personnel, chapter 315, Hawaii Revised Statutes; - (4) Provides documentation of five (5) years within the last eight (8) years of contracted full-time teaching experience in a P-12 school setting under a current and valid Hawai'i Standard License or an equivalent license issued by another state; - (5) Obtained clearance in the professional fitness check; and - (6) Pays license fees as established by the board. - (b) A renewable advanced license may also be granted to an applicant for ten (10) years provided that individual has met the following criteria: - (1) Has been granted a master's, specialist or doctoral degree or has passed a minimum of thirty hours of graduate coursework from a regionally accredited institution either in an area relevant to the field for which a license is sought or which improves professional practice; - (2) Holds a valid standard teaching license from Hawai'i or from a state that participates in the Interstate Agreement on Qualification of Personnel; - (3) Provides documentation of five (5) years within the last eight (8) years of contracted full-time teaching experience in a P-12 school setting under a current and valid Hawai'i Standard License or an equivalent license issued by another state; - (4) Obtained clearance in the professional fitness check; and - (5) Pays license fees as established by the board. - (c) A renewable advanced license may also be granted to an applicant for ten (10) years provided that individual has met the following criteria: - (1) Possesses a baccalaureate degree from a regionally accredited institution or the equivalent from a non-U.S. institution;

-- (1) Possesses a baccalaureate degree from a regionally accredited institution or the equivalent from a non-U.S. institution; - (2) Is designated as a teacher leader or master teacher by the Hawaii Department of Education, Hawaii Charter School or a member school of the Hawaii Association of Independent Schools; - (3) Holds a valid Hawaii standard teaching license or from a state that participates in the Interstate Agreement on Qualification of Personnel; - (4) Provides documentation of five (5) years within the last eight (8) years of satisfactory contracted full-time teaching experience in a P-12 school setting under a current and valid Hawai'i Standard License or an equivalent license issued by another state; - (5) Obtained clearance in the professional fitness check; and - (6) Pays license fees as established by the board.
-[Eff 10/30/14] (Auth: HRS §302A-802) (Imp: HRS §\$302A-801 to -808)

-\$8-54-9.4 Emergency hires. (a) An applicant individual who is unable to meet the requirements for a license may be issued a special permit for eligibility to be considered for employment employed by a public school for a period not to exceed one (1) year at a time, renewable up to a maximum total of three (3) years, provided that the person:

-Possesses a baccalaureate degree from a regionally accredited institution or the equivalent from a non-U.S. institution;
+- (2) Is designated as a teacher leader or master teacher by the Hawaii Department of Education, Hawaii Charter School or a member school of the Hawaii Association of Independent Schools; - (3) Holds a valid Hawaii standard teaching license or from a state that participates in the Interstate Agreement on Qualification of Personnel; - (4) Provides documentation of five (5) years within the last eight (8) years of contracted full-time teaching experience in a P-12 school setting under a current and valid Hawai'i Standard License or an equivalent license issued by another state; - (5) Obtained clearance in the professional fitness check; and - (6) Pays license fees as established by the board.
+[Eff 10/30/14; am SEP 0.5 2019] (Auth: HRS \$302A-802) (Imp: HRS \$\$302A-801 to -808) - §8-54-9.4 Emergency hires. (a) An individual who is unable to meet the requirements for a license may be issued a special permit for eligibility to be considered for employment by a public school for a period not to exceed one (1) year at a time, renewable up to a total of three (3) years, provided that the person: - (1) Possesses a baccalaureate degree from a regionally accredited institution or the equivalent from a non-U.S. institution; - (2) Submits an official transcript from the issuing institution; - (3) Is actively pursuing appropriate licensing, through the following: - (A) Is enrolled in a professional educator preparation program accepted for licensure by the board; or